upvalue/arete/README.md

 Arete currently supports some features of R5RS and R7RS.
 Full compliance is not the primary goal at present, but I have tried to hew to the standards.
 If you miss something, open an issue :)

+## Noted issues

+- equal? does not handle shared structure
+- Continuations not supported